superlinked/VectorHub/docs/contributing/style_guide.md

 <section id="section4">

 Write with a **friendly** tone.
 Call your audience "you", and yourself "we".

-Use **contractions**.
+Use **contractions** - e.g., "I'm," "it's", "they're".

-As much as possible, use an **active voice** to explain events and relationships.
-Choose specific action verbs over generic ones.
+As much as possible, use an **active voice** to explain events and relationships - e.g., Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
+Write this: "GPT uses deep neural networks to learn contextual embeddings."

-  EXAMPLES..
+Choose specific action verbs over generic ones - e.g., Instead of: "We made changes to the code to improve performance."
+Write this: "We optimized the code to boost performance."

 </section>